The RMS Carpathia Archival Collection: A Legacy of Ocean Travel & Titanic’s Rescue Ship

 Another Deck Race on the Carpathia.
 GGA Image ID # 1415cd7a69

-Seagoers frequently complain that on some steamers there is an excessive vibration, the hull pulsating sympathetically to each throb of the engines.
-On the Carpathia this vibration is absolutely non-existent.
-How such a desirable condition has been secured we do not know.
+Seagoers frequently complain that some steamers have excessive vibration, the hull pulsating sympathetically to each throb of the engines.
+On the Carpathia, this vibration is absolutely non-existent.
+How such a desirable condition has been secured, we do not know.

 That is the secret of the designers and builders, but the solid fact remains that vibration is altogether eliminated.
-As will be seen from our illustration, the Carpathia is a handsome vessel with a graceful hull, one huge funnel and four raking masts.
+As will be seen from our illustration, the Carpathia is a handsome vessel with a graceful hull, one giant funnel, and four raking masts.

 The top of the funnel is 130 ft. above the bottom of the ship.
-To the observer this will convey some idea of the size of the craft, but it also ensures a good draught for the fires in the engine-room, and carries away all smoke right clear of the ship, so that the passengers can enjoy their promenades without any annoying descent of smoke and smuts.
+To the observer, this will convey some idea of the size of the craft.
+Still, it also ensures a good draught for the fires in the engine.
+It carries away all smoke right clear of the ship so that the passengers can enjoy their promenades without any annoying descent of smoke and smuts.

 View of the Second Cabin Dining Saloon on the Carpathia.
 GGA Image ID # 14163b8b55

-The Carpathia has four complete steel decks, the lower, main, upper and shelter deck ; while below the lower is the orlop deck, and below that again the cellular double-bottom, which not only serves the useful purpose of carrying water ballast but prevents the real bottom of the ship being injured should the vessel be so unfortunate as to run ashore, a contingency which has not yet happened in the long history of the Cunard Line.
+The Carpathia has four complete steel decks: the lower, main, upper, and shelter decks.
+Below the lower is the orlop deck, and below that again is the cellular double-bottom, which not only serves the useful purpose of carrying water ballast but prevents the real bottom of the ship from being injured should the vessel be so unfortunate as to run ashore, a contingency which has not yet happened in the long history of the Cunard Line.

-Above the shelter deck is the bridge deck, 290 ft. in length, which provides a splendid promenade for passengers, and above that again is the boat deck upon which the boats are carried, and which provides shelter and shade for the promenades below.
+Above the shelter deck is the bridge deck, 290 ft. in length, which provides a splendid promenade for passengers, and above that again is the boat deck upon which the boats are carried and offers shelter and shade for the promenades below.

-Commencing, therefore, from the outer shell bottom of the ship, we have : inner bottom, orlop deck, lower, main, upper, shelter bridge and boat decks, structures which add much to the strength of the vessel.
+Commencing from the outer shell bottom of the ship, we have the inner bottom, orlop deck, lower, main, upper, shelter bridge, and boat decks.
+These structures add much to the strength of the vessel.
 But it is time to speak of the passenger accommodation.

 The Third Class Dining Room on the Carpathia.
 GGA Image ID # 14165b0db6

-On the bridge deck amidships is a steel deckhouse which contains a large number of second-class staterooms, and in its forward part a handsome library and writing-room.
+On the bridge deck amidships is a steel deckhouse that contains a large number of second-class staterooms and a handsome library and writing room in its forward part.

-Here are bookcases, writing and occasional tables, lounges, etc., while the decorations and upholstery are suggestive of good taste and solid comfort.
-Aft of the library is the grand staircase leading to the second—we had almost styled it first-class— dining saloon on the deck below.
+Here are bookcases, writing, occasional tables, lounges, etc., while the decorations and upholstery suggest good taste and solid comfort.
+Aft of the library is the grand staircase leading to the second—we almost styled it first-class—dining saloon on the deck below.

-At the other end of the bridge deck aft is a steel deckhouse containing the smoke-room, with bars and lavatory en suite.
-The smoking saloon is paneled in walnut, and is handsomely and tastefully furnished and upholstered.
-The second-class cabins are large and airy, and contain two or four beds, sofa, lavatories, wardrobe, etc.
+At the other end of the bridge deck, aft, is a steel deckhouse containing the smoke room, with bars and an en suite lavatory.
+The smoking saloon is paneled in walnut and handsomely and tastefully furnished and upholstered.
+The second-class cabins are large and airy and contain two or four beds, a sofa, lavatories, a wardrobe, etc.

 A Second Cabin Two-Berthed Room on the Carpathia.
 GGA Image ID # 141693cd22

-The saloon is a handsome apartment extending the full width of the ship, and capable of dining at one sitting the full complement of second-class passengers.
+The saloon is a handsome apartment extending the entire width of the ship.
+It can accommodate the full complement of second-class passengers in one sitting.

-Natural light is provided by nine ports on the port and starboard sides and ten ports forward, in addition to which there is a central light shaft, the dome of which is tastefully glazed with stained glass, and this, with the old gold curtains screening the ports, add considerably to the appearance of this spacious saloon, which includes among its other equipment, handsome sideboards, piano, etc.
+Nine ports on the port and starboard sides and ten ports forward provide natural light.
+In addition, there is a central light shaft, the dome of which is tastefully glazed with stained glass.
+This, with the old gold curtains screening the ports, adds considerably to the appearance of this spacious saloon, which includes handsome sideboards, a piano, etc.

 View of the Second Cabin Four-Berthed Cabin on the Carpathia.
 GGA Image ID # 1416d17d2f

-Needless to say, the service-rooms adjacent to the saloon are of the most up-to-date type and passengers will appreciate the double entresol where they may hang hat or wrap preparatory to entering the saloon.
+The service rooms adjacent to the saloon are the most up-to-date type, and passengers will appreciate the double entresol, where they may hang their hats or wrap themselves before entering the saloon.

-The third, it might be styled second, class accommodation is on the mainland upper decks.
-The dining saloon extends the full width of the ship and will seat over 300 passengers.
+The third might be styled second, with class accommodation on the mainland upper decks.
+The dining saloon extends the entire width of the ship and will seat over 300 passengers.

-The walls are paneled in polished oak with a teak dado, while the seating accommodation takes the form of revolving chairs.
-Add to this that a piano is provided; that the floor is covered with linoleum, the tables with white napery ; that the dinner and tea services are of handsome design and such as will be found in a restaurant ashore, and it will be seen how real is the effort of the Cunard Company to cater for the comfort of third-class passengers.
+The walls are paneled in polished oak with a teak dado, while the seating accommodation is revolving chairs.
+Add to this that a piano is provided, the floor is covered with linoleum, the tables have white napery, and the dinner and tea services are of handsome design, such as those found in a restaurant ashore.
+It will be seen how real the effort of the Cunard Company is to cater to the comfort of third-class passengers.

 Third Class Smoking Room on the Carpathia.
 GGA Image ID # 141714b705

-The sleeping quarters consist of two and four berthed rooms, all done in white enamel, with lavatories, spring mattresses and bed linen en suite.
+The sleeping quarters consist of two and four berth rooms, all done in white enamel, with lavatories, spring mattresses, and bed linen en suite.
 No rooms contain more than four berths, and no passengers are carried in “open quarters.”

-But excellent saloon and sleeping cabins do not exhaust the provision for this class of voyagers.
-There is a spacious smoking-room for men and a sitting-room for the opposite sex; there are deck and covered promenades, the latter of which will prove itself a great boon, judging by the manner in which similar accommodation on board thé Ivernia and Saxonia is appreciated.
+But excellent saloons and sleeping cabins do not exhaust the provision for this class of voyagers.
+There is a spacious smoking room for men and a sitting room for the opposite sex; there are deck and covered promenades, the latter of which will prove itself a great boon, judging by how similar accommodation on board the Ivernia and Saxonia is appreciated.

 View of the Third Class Ladies Sitting Room.
 GGA Image ID # 141731ea4b

-For all classes of passengers, and also for the seamen, stewards and Bremen, baths are provided, and, in fact, nothing is lacking which the long experience of the Cunard Company can suggest to make passengers as comfortable as possible.
+Baths are provided for all classes of passengers, as well as for the seamen, stewards, and Bremen.
+Nothing is lacking, which the long experience of the Cunard Company can suggest to make passengers as comfortable as possible.

-By this means saloons and staterooms are kept cool in hot weather and warm in cold, and that without the inmates being subjected either to draught or stuffiness.
+This means saloons and staterooms are kept cool in hot weather and warm in cold weather, and the inmates are not subjected to draughts or stuffiness.

 View of the Third Class Two-Berthed Room.
 GGA Image ID # 141733378d

 The sanitary arrangements are excellent for both classes of passengers.
-Throughout, the vessel is lighted by electricity, and there are in all about 2,000 lamps.
+The vessel is lighted by electricity throughout, and there are about 2,000 lamps in total.

-It will be noticed, however, that the state-rooms are provided with an alternative illuminant in the form of lamps.
-Thus, should anything go wrong with the electric light, there is a lamp to hand, ready for the lighting.
+It will be noticed, however, that the staterooms are provided with lamps as an alternative illuminant.
+Thus, should anything go wrong with the electric light, there is a lamp to hand, ready for lighting.

-The precautionary addition to the artificial lighting of the ship is quite in keeping with the Cunard policy of surrounding the passenger with every possible aid to safety and comfort.
+The precautionary addition to the ship's artificial lighting is in keeping with Cunard's policy of surrounding the passengers with every possible aid to safety and comfort.

 This solicitude of the Cunard Company for the safety of the lives entrusted to them is everywhere apparent.
 Passengers will notice that the Carpathia carries two masthead lights, one on each of the foremasts, but, of course, at different heights.

-By watching these an approaching vessel can observe any alteration in her course even before the red and green sidelights come within the range of vision.
-We have already mentioned the double-bottom.
+By watching these, an approaching vessel can observe any alteration in its course even before the red and green sidelights come within the range of vision.
+We have already mentioned the double bottom.

-There are also transverse bulkheads dividing the ship into distinct water-tight compartments, and though two adjoining chambers might be open to the sea the safety of the ship would not be jeopardized.
+Transverse bulkheads divide the ship into distinct watertight compartments.
+Though two adjoining chambers might be open to the sea, the safety of the ship would not be jeopardized.

-There are two sets of engines of the quadruple-expansion type, which have been built by that renowned firm—the Wallsend Slipway and Engineering Company, Limited, which means that the steam is used four times before being returned to the condenser; there are, of course, two shafts and two propellers, so that in case of accident to one engine, shaft, or propeller, the other could bring the vessel to port, and that at a not greatly reduced speed.
+There are two sets of engines of the quadruple-expansion type, which have been built by that renowned firm—the Wallsend Slipway and Engineering Company, Limited, which means that the steam is used four times before being returned to the condenser; there are of course,, two shafts and two propellers, so that in case of accident to one engine, shaft, or propeller, the other could bring the vessel to port, and that at a not significantly reduced speed.

 Passengers Relaxing on Deck in the Pentland Firtil.
 GGA Image ID # 1417d71b18

-Seen from the deck the engine-rooms appear a bewildering maze of gratings, iron stairways, steam pipes, levers, and heavy pieces of machinery.
-But when one descends from platform to platform and stands in the engine-room, what looked chaos is the most wonderful example of order and scientific method.
+Seen from the deck, the engine rooms appear as a bewildering maze of gratings, iron stairways, steam pipes, levers, and heavy machinery.
+But when one descends from platform to platform and stands in the engine room, what looks like chaos is the most extraordinary example of order and scientific method.

 Even the noise of the whittling machinery doing the work of 9,000 horses is regular and methodical.
-Far away outside the stern of the ship revolve the propellers, and every revolution they make registers itself in the engine-room, where it can be read at a glance, the unit figure in the index hanging with a rapidity which makes the eye ache.
+Far away outside the stern of the ship revolve the propellers, and every revolution they make registers in the engine room, where it can be read at a glance, the unit figure in the index hanging with a rapidity that makes the eye ache.

-This automatic recording of the number of revolutions affords a check on the distance the ship is assumed to have travelled, and, of course, makes for safely.
+This automatic recording of the number of revolutions affords a check on the distance the ship is assumed to have traveled and, of course, makes for safety.
 So does a wonderful contrivance which is part of the engine-room telegraph.

-If the officer on the bridge rings to say “ full speed astern,” an electric gong sounds, and will not cease its discordant note until the order is carried out and the fact signified to the bridge above.
-This ensures direct co-operation between bridge and engine-room, and eliminates the risk of what is a very common cause of accident.
+If the officer on the bridge rings to say "full speed astern," an electric gong sounds.
+Its discordant note will not cease until the order is carried out and the fact is signified to the bridge above.
+This ensures direct cooperation between the bridge and engine room and eliminates the risk of what is a prevalent cause of accidents.

-But perhaps the most wonderful sight which this or any other steamer has to show is the shafts which link the propellers with the engines.
-It is a walk of over 200 ft. from the engine-room to where the shaft disappears through the aftermost bulkhead.
-In the tunnel one can walk upright with hat on.
+But the most incredible sight this or any other steamer has to offer is the shafts linking the propellers with the engines.
+It is a walk of over 200 ft. from the engine room to where the shaft disappears through the aftermost bulkhead.
+In the tunnel, one can walk upright with a hat on.

-A steel bulkhead separates us from the twin-shaft on the other side of the ship, and here is the shaft revolving on its well-lubricated bearings, and almost noiselessly transmitting the power of 4.500 horses to the propeller revolving in the sea outside.
+A steel bulkhead separates us from the twin shaft on the other side of the ship.
+Here is the shaft revolving on its well-lubricated bearings, almost noiselessly transmitting the power of 4.500 horses to the propeller revolving in the sea outside.

-We are 20 ft. or more under the water here, and the funnel towers over 120 fr. above our heads.
-Practically, each shaft, from the engine-room to the aftermost bulkhead, runs through an hermetically sealed box 200 ft. long, for abaft the engine-room is a bulkhead the water-tight door in which would be shut from the engine-room did anything go wrong.
+We are 20 ft. or more under the water here, and the funnel towers over 120 ft. above our heads.
+Practically, each shaft, from the engine room to the aftermost bulkhead, runs through a hermetically sealed box 200 ft. long.
+Abaft the engine room is a bulkhead, the water-tight door which would be shut from the engine room if anything went wrong.

-But what about the men in the tunnel shaft, what would become of them in such an emergency?
-The regard to safety is here again evident.
+But what about the men in the tunnel shaft?
+What would happen to them in such an emergency?
+The regard for safety is here again.

-Right aft is a steel ladder leading through a manhole to the decks above, and thus the men attending to the lubrication of the shaft could leave the tunnel without passing through the engine room, while at the same time the closing of the bulkhead door would keep the water out of the engine-room.
+Right aft is a steel ladder leading through a manhole to the decks above.
+Thus, the men attending to the shaft's lubrication could leave the tunnel without passing through the engine room, while at the same time, the closing of the bulkhead door would keep the water out of the engine room.

-It may seem somewhat unnecessary to point out these ubiquitous evidences of care and precaution, for it is the proud boast of the Cunard Line that, though their historic Britannia initiated their mail and passenger business in the year 1840, there has not during the intervening 62 or 63 years been a life or a letter lost from a Cunard vessel.
+It may seem somewhat unnecessary to point out this ubiquitous evidence of care and precaution, for the Cunard Line proudly boasts that, though their historic Britannia initiated their mail and passenger business in 1840, no life or letter has been lost from a Cunard vessel during the intervening 62 or 63 years.

-This is a marvelous record, which tells its own story of staunch ships, competent officers and crews, and a management which closely supervises every detail and leaves nothing whatever to chance.
+This is a marvelous record that tells its own story of staunch ships, competent officers and crews, and management that closely supervises every detail and leaves nothing to chance.

-Before the Carpathia sailed on her first voyage on the 5th inst., all her boats were tested to see that they were ready for immediate use.
-Every member of her crew was drilled as to his particular duty in case of emergency, each officer, sailor, fireman and steward was told off to a particular boat, and knew the part he would have to play in case of accident.
+Before the Carpathia sailed on her first voyage on the 5th inst., all her boats were tested to see if they were ready for immediate use.
+Every member of her crew was drilled on his particular duty in case of emergency.
+Each officer, sailor, fireman, and steward was assigned to a particular boat and knew the part he would have to play in case of an accident.

-Should an alarm of fire be raised, pumps, hoses, blankets and extinguishers would be ready for use, and that by the men instructed in their manipulation.
-We do not mention this because there is any need to anticipate such necessities, but because this all-round vigilance and caution emphasizes the wisdom of the Cunard policy of avoiding danger by preparing for it.
+Should a fire alarm be raised, pumps, hoses, blankets, and extinguishers would be ready for use, and that by the men instructed in their manipulation.
+We do not mention this because there is any need to anticipate such necessities but because this all-around vigilance and caution emphasize the wisdom of the Cunard policy of avoiding danger by preparing for it.

-Indeed, we may here place on that record it deserves a specimen day’s menu for the third-class in this type of Cunarder.
-If this be so excellent, what of others?:
+Indeed, we place on that record that it deserves a specimen day's menu for the third-class in this type of Cunarder.
+If this is so excellent, what of others?:

 Breakfast, at 8 o'clock.—